 About the Workshop

-For more information, including workshop learning objectives and full presenter bio, please see Eventbrite listing.
+For more information, including workshop learning objectives and full presenter bio, please see the listing on Eventbrite.

 Registration Fee + 6.5 CEs